How to Optimize Your Hunting Gear

 Lastly, the ammo you’re using is also crucial to your hunting performance – it should be appropriate for the game you want to hunt and the terrain you’re hunting in.
 For instance, consider using ammo with a high ballistic coefficient if you’re going to shoot from long distances.

-Using high-quality ammunition will not only provide you with more power or accuracy but also extend the lifespan of your firearm.
+High-quality ammunition will give you more power or accuracy and extend your firearm’s lifespan.
 Poorly made casings can be dangerous as they may break inside your gun or crease when feeding from the magazine, which may cause jams.

 Protect Yourself from Bugs

-Mosquitoes, ticks, and other insects can really ruin a hunting session, and they’re also vectors of some nasty diseases.
-The good news is that there are plenty of options for you to choose from when it comes to insect repellents.
+Mosquitoes, ticks, and other insects can ruin a hunting session, and they’re also vectors of some nasty diseases.
+The good news is that you can choose from plenty of options regarding insect repellents.

 A standard option is a DEET-based spray.
 It’s affordable and does the job, but it’s also pretty harsh on your skin and clothing.
 To help you with that, some outdoor clothing brands offer insect-proof underwear and shirts, which may be a more comfortable solution.